HarshCasper/Rotten-Scripts/Python/Facebook_Auto_Post/README.md

 This script helps to post the content on Facebook.
 It is very handy to post the content on facebook.

-### Requirments
+### Requirements

 1. Chrome Driver (that matches your chrome version.) -- platform dependent.

 ### Setup

 1. Create a Virtual Environment.
-2. Install the requiremnts by using `pip3 install -r requiremnts.txt`
+2. Install the requirements by using `pip3 install -r requiremnts.txt`
 3. Hurray.!
 You're ready to use the script to post the content on facebook.

 ### Running a File